ubuntu/adsys/docs/reference/policies/User Policies/Ubuntu/Desktop/Shell/LockDown/disable-user-switching.md

 # Disable user switching

-Prevent the user from switching to another account while his session is active.
+Prevent the user from switching to another account while their session is active.

 - Type: dconf
 - Key: /org/gnome/desktop/lockdown/disable-user-switching